abulka/lcodemaps/README.md

 ### Further thoughts on draw.io
-Whilst this 'stage 4' evolution of Literate Code Mapping is not as automated and rapid as that supported by [GitUML](https://www.gituml.com), it does show how a rich diagramming tool could take literate code mapping to another level - esp. with with source code linking features.
+Whilst this 'stage 4' evolution of Literate Code Mapping is not as automated and rapid as that supported by [GitUML](https://www.gituml.com), it does show how a rich diagramming tool could take literate code mapping to another level - esp. with with source code linking and collaboration features.

 The draw.io approach to building literate code maps is currently relatively slow and tedious, very hand crafted, very 'literate' in the sense that you have lots more control to be as non-UML as you like.
 To mitigate this with some automation, I'm thinking that a Literate Code Mapping Vscode extension could perhaps be built to communicate with the draw.io diagram to automatically parse code, build UML style objects and embed literate code mapping areas automatically, from selected code fragments.